saintsonoff/floating_point_type/README.md

 - std::string cast

 ## Verification
-this programm verified has 89% verified by ITMO closed tests
+this programm has 89% verified by ITMO university closed tests

 ### Run
 ```